Home / Retirement planner / Preparing for retirement / The sprint finish: How to boost your super before retirement

 Example: Jenny

-However, Jenny can withdraw $11,000 tax free this year from a TTR pension and salary sacrifice $17,500 to super to maintain the same take-home pay.
+However, Jenny has the option to leave her fund’s minimum balance of $10,000 in her current account and transfer $110,000 to a transition-to-retirement pension.
+Then, she can withdraw $11,000 tax free this year from a TTR pension and salary sacrifice $16,500 to super to maintain approximately the same take-home pay.

 The maximum that can be withdrawn from a transition-to-retirement pension is 10% of its balance each year.
 When using this strategy, you can top up your pension account annually with the savings that have been accumulating from your contributions to maximise the amount available to withdraw (if required).